 Combine the powdered soup mix with 4 cups of cold water or broth in a medium saucepan.
 Bring the mixture to a boil, and then reduce and simmer uncovered for 15 minutes, stirring occasionally.

-Depending on your tastes, you might want to add other flavors, such as a teaspoon celery seed, a few shakes of parsley flakes, and some paprika.
+Depending on your tastes, you might want to add other flavors, such as a teaspoon celery seed, a few shakes of parsley flakes, or some paprika.

 FAQs